ivoberger/dev-setup/README.md

 # personal_scripts
-a collection of my personal scripts for automation several things
+a collection of my personal scripts for automating linux setups